Jade use in Mesoamerica: Sources in Mesoamerica

-However, one of the five islands in the chain known as Isla de Bahias, aka the Bay Islands, is not only rich in green Jadeite and some blue as well, but there is a beach aptly called Jade Beach with approximately fifty foot walls of Jadeite.
+However, one of the five islands in the chain known as Isla de Bahias, i.e., Bay Island, is not only rich in green Jadeite and some blue as well, but there is a beach aptly called Jade Beach with approximately fifty-foot walls of Jadeite.
 Barbaretta is sandwiched between Guanaha to the east and Morat, Roatan, and Utila to the west.
-The beach is covered with well polished stones.
+The beach is covered with well-polished stones.

 Uses

 Art

 Jade was shaped into a variety of objects including, but not limited to, figurines, celts, ear spools (circular earrings with a large hole in the center), and teeth inlays (small decorative pieces inserted into the incisors).
 Mosaic pieces of various sizes were used to decorate belts and pectoral coverings.

-A good example of jadeite garb is the Mayan Leiden Plaque.
+A good example of jadeite garb is the Maya Leiden Plaque.
 The plaque was known more as a portable stella, with hieroglyphs and narratives inscribed on its face.
 The markings provide a scene of a Maya lord standing with one foot on top of a captive.

 Jade sculpture often depicted deities, people, shamanic transformations, animals and plants, and various abstract forms.
 Sculptures varied in size from single beads, used for jewelry and other decorations, to large carvings, such as the 4.42 kilogram head of the Maya sun god found at Altun Ha.
 Jade workshop areas have been documented at two Classic Maya sites in Guatemala: Cancuen and Guaytán.
 The archaeological investigation of these workshops has informed researchers on how jadeite was worked in ancient Mesoamerica.